niberger/flowing/README.md

 # Flowing
-Flowing is a [https://mikhail.io/2016/01/monads-explained-in-csharp/](monadic) approach to [https://en.wikipedia.org/wiki/Dataflow_programming](dataflow programming), initiated in C#.
+Flowing is a [monadic](https://mikhail.io/2016/01/monads-explained-in-csharp/) approach to [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming), initiated in C#.
 Currently under devlopment, it is still not production-ready.